Is election night broken? TV news stuck to old routines amid voting upheaval — and confusion followed.

-And so it went, back and forth, red mirages giving way to blue shifts and vice versa — piecemeal reporting that created a whipsaw effect on election night and for several days thereafter, as officials whittled down an historic number of mail-in ballots.
+And so it went, back and forth, red mirages giving way to blueshifts and vice versa — piecemeal reporting that created a whipsaw effect on election night and for several days thereafter, as officials whittled down a historic number of mail-in ballots.

 But was the whipsaw necessary?
 News organizations knew weeks beforehand that the pandemic had created an unprecedented demand for mail-in voting — and that such ballots were favored by Democrats, a dynamic geared to shift the count dramatically depending on when they were counted.